eliasbenb/PlexAniBridge/docs/configuration.md

 ??? note "Multi-User Limitations"

-    Due to limitations in the Plex API, only the admin user can sync reviews and watchlists.
+    Due to limitations in the Plex API, only the admin user can sync reviews and watch lists.
 Besides these two fields, all other features are available for all users.

 ### `PLEX_URL`